 Woefully abandoned, the small section of tracks has since hosted its share of occupants.
 Homeless camps, cat shelters, and shanties were prolific until Hurricane Sandy flooded them out.
 At one point, the now defunct Sextantworks (aka Wanderlust Projects) organized an event on the Montauk Cutoff tracks (think speakeasy mixed with urban exploration).
 A guerrilla garden was also established in 2011, and eventually issued a lease by the Metropolitan Transportation Authority (MTA).
 The volunteer-run project, called Smiling Hogshead Ranch, continues to meet to this day to plant and run workshops.

-Though the Montauk Cutoff has officially been decommissioned, the MTA wants to keep tabs on the property for potential future use.
+Though the Montauk Cutoff was officially been decommissioned in 2015, the MTA wants to keep tabs on the property for potential future use.
 However, in 2015, the MTA requested ideas from the community for temporary solutions.
 A group called the Cutoff Coalition led the charge with a vision of urban architecture that expanded upon the Smiling Hogshead Ranch’s success.
 At the present, nothing has come to fruition but the most recent revitalization plan sees the Montauk Cutoff transforming into an elevated park.
 Meanwhile, the City of New York and Amtrak has launched a master planning process for the future of Sunnyside Yard, and any proposal will undoubtedly impact the Montauk Cutoff.

 Slow progress means time to tiptoe along the overgrown tracks of the Montauk Cutoff.
 Check out the view over Queens or perhaps lend a hand to the folks of the Smiling Hogshead Ranch.